cfangmeier/matplotboard/README.md

 Both `render`, and `generate_report` take a dictionary as their first argument.
-The dictionary keys are strings that are interpreted as the individual figure names, and the the dictionary values are one of
+The dictionary keys are strings that are interpreted as the individual figure names, and the the dictionary values the plots we want to generate (note that the function must be called, even if there are no arguments).

-  - a `decl_fig` decorated function
-  - a two-tuple containing the decorated function and a tuple of `args` for the function.
-  - a three-tuple containing the decorated function, a tuple of `args` for the function, and a dict of `kwargs` for the function

-By varying the `args` and `kwargs` a single decorated function can be used to make many plots.
+By writing plotting functions with arguments, a single function can be reused to make many different plots.
 For example, you may have a dataset that is divided into several categories and you would like to plot some variable for each category.
 You could do this by writing one plotting function and calling it with different arguments to specify each of the categories.

 Try running the example.
 If everything works, there should be a new folder in the current directory called `dashboard`, and within it an html file called